truongnhatanh7/truongnhatanh7/README.md

 ### Credence Truong

 - Hi there 👋, I'm a software engineering student from RMIT Vietnam.
+- I'm currently working on a Task Management System, will be available on Github soon...
 - I love web development, especially frontend.
 - I'm looking for a part time job, or team up opportunities in hackathon events.
 - I often use HTML CSS JS for frontend and Java Springboot for backend.